Skip to main content

 Employees that get more than 4 weeks annual leave per year

-It is recommended to seek legal advice on how to handle your unique scenario.
+The Holidays Act only covers the first 4 weeks.
+It is recommended to seek legal advice on how to handle your unique scenario, as this may dictated by what's written into an employment agreement.
 Then to engage with our Professional Services team to determine if it is technically possible to build a custom solution based on the advice received.

 Rights to take LWOP